mattbierner/bennu/README.md

-# parse.js - Combinatorial Parser Javascript Library #
+# Bennu - Javascript Parser Combinator Library

-## About ##
+## About
-parse.js is a library for creating [combinatorial parsers][CombinatorialParsers] in Javascript.
+Bennu is a library based on [Parsec][Parsec] for creating [combinatory parsers][CombinatorialParsers].
-It is based on Nate Young's [Parsatron][Parsatron] which in turn is based on [Parsec][Parsec].

-Combinatorial parsers allow complex parsers to be created from a set of simple building blocks.
+Parser combinators allow complex parsers to be created from a set of simple building blocks.
 Compared to other parsing techniques, combinatorial parsers can be written more quickly and integrate better with the host language.